tildearrow/furnace/papers/newIns.md

 ## C64 compatibility note (>=187)

-in Furnace dev187 the volume and cutoff macros have been separated, as noted above. however, there's another change as well: a new, improved Special macro.
+in Furnace dev187 the volume and cutoff macros have been separated, as noted above. however, there are two other changes as well: **inverted relative (non-absolute) cutoff macro**; and a new, improved Special macro.

-if version is less than 187, you must convert these:
+if version is less than 187, you must convert the Special macro:
 1. do not continue if ex4 is not a Sequence type macro!
 2. move bit 0 of ex4 macro data into bit 3.
 3. set bit 0 on all steps of ex4 macro to 1.